Frequently Asked Questions

 o American Beautyberry – Bright purple berries, loved by wildlife

-o Yaupon Holly – Evergreen with red berries, very adaptable - Edible Natives
+o Yaupon Holly – Evergreen with red berries, very adaptable

 o Blueberries (Rabbiteye varieties) – Thrive in our soil with proper care